1. How will an Economic Stimulus payment affect my Medi-Cal case?

 - Original documentation verifying the provider’s identity (for example, current/unexpired government issued photo identification and social security card) must be provided to the county for photocopying.
 We are currently accepting photocopies of these documents through mail, email, FAX or in the drop box.

 - Submit fingerprints and pass a Department of Justice Background Investigation.
 The provider is responsible for paying for this service.
+The required form Department of Justice form will be provided to you by our office.

 Note: Providers cannot be enrolled and receive payment as an IHSS providers until ALL of the above requirements have been completed, including passing a Department of Justice background check.